 For many years, I’ve made a living identifying, planning, and writing about great trips.
 I think you’ll find The Big Outside is uniquely authoritative for that reason, and that’s why my blog has ranked on various lists, including USA Today’s Readers Choice list of Top 10 Hiking and Outdoors Bloggers in 2014, and FlipKey, a Trip Advisor site, named my blog a Top 10 Outdoor Travel Bloggers in 2015; ninth on The Adventure Junkies Top 25 Hiking Blogs of 2016 (a list based on objective performance metrics); 18th on the list of Top 100 Outdoor Blogs from Feedspot; and most recently, one of the best blogs on hiking in the Southwest.
 I was also asked to sit on a panel of hiking experts who nominated the list of hikes in the 2015 USA Today Readers Choice 10 Best National Parks Hikes poll.

 Many stories here are about outdoor adventures with my wife and our young son and daughter.
 A primary goal of mine with The Big Outside is to inspire and inform other parents to take their own kids on outdoor adventures—and especially to believe that their family is capable of stepping out a little beyond their comfort zone.
 As I have done with my kids, I want other families to discover the powerful emotional payoff and bond achieved through sharing outdoors experiences.
 See “My Top 10 Family Adventures” and my very popular post “10 Tips For Raising Outdoors-Loving Kids” and my “10 Tips For Getting Your Teenager Outdoors With You.”

 You will find a diverse offering of stories here, describing adventures for everyone from ultra-hikers to families with young kids.
-Each story about a trip features a gallery of photos, and some stories also have a video.
+Each story about a trip features a gallery of photos, and many stories also have a video.